A Characterisation of Smooth Maps into a Homogeneous Space: The uniqueness of primitives up to symmetry

-For the purposes of constructing a theory with the proper invariance, a homogeneous space is to be understood as a smooth manifold $M$ on which some Lie group $G$ is acting smoothly, from the left, and transitively --- hereafter called a {\df Klein geometry with transitively acting Lie group $G$}.
-While a choice of point $m_0 \in M$ gives us an identification $M \cong G/H$, formulations depending on a choice of base point are to be eschewed.\footnote{Geometries in the real world do not come with a preferred choice of basepoint.
-Basepoints are an artefact of Klein's abstraction of geometry, not an intrinsic feature.} This decision has a somewhat unexpected consequence, anticipated by reconsidering the simplest case.
+For the purposes of constructing a theory with the proper invariance, we have been regarding our fixed data as a homogeneous $G$-space.
+While a choice of point $m_0 \in M$ gives us an identification $M \cong G/G_{m_0}$, formulations depending on a choice of base point are to be eschewed.\footnote{Geometries in the real world do not come with a preferred choice of base-point.
+Base-points are an artifact of Klein's abstraction of geometry, not an intrinsic feature.} This decision has a somewhat unexpected consequence, anticipated by reconsidering the simplest case.